Dismiss Modal

 Recovering at home

 • You may go home with bandages holding your toe in the corrected position.
 Keeping the toe in this corrected position is critical for correct healing.
 Don't disturb the dressing unless the surgeon tells you to do so.
-Follow your healthcare provider's instructions about caring for the bandage.
+Follow your doctor's instructions about caring for the bandage.

 • Take pain medicine exactly as directed.